 Hon.
 C. J Williams keeps the case moving forward

 On September 11, 2020, Hon C.J Williams filed a second detailed ruling, keeping the case moving forward pursuant to Canon 3A(5).
 He cited the statements the plaintiff alleged were false after the Plaintiffs amended their complaint.
-He showed his even handedness again by addressing the plaintiffs and defendants arguments.
-He did not ignore pleadings.
+He showed his even-handedness again by addressing the plaintiffs’ and defendants’ arguments.
+He did not ignore pleadings or misrepresent them.

 Hon C.J Williams wrote in part: